 [Warning and disclaimer]

-I did this so you don’t need to.
-It might be a bad idea to load the Playstation PSU this much.
+I did this so you do not have to.
+It might be a bad idea to load the PlayStation PSU this heavily.

-Did this test with my old (incompatible) LM2596 (down-step module).
+⚠ I did this test with my old (incompatible) LM2596 step-down module.

-Start value at 10,98 W and the Max power consumption (watt/effect) at the end of the tests were 11,50 W.
+The starting value was 10.98 W, and the maximum power consumption at the end of the test was 11.50 W.

-Picture of the watt meter after testing in 30 minutes.
+Picture of the watt meter after 30 minutes of testing.

 Analogue I/O Board

-It is a good thing to have, in any electric DYI build, is the schematics.
-For the I/O analogue board v.6.1 you can find it Here.
+One good thing to have in any electrical DIY build is the schematics.
+For the analogue I/O board v6.1, you can find the schematic Here.

-I/O board added by a GPIO extension cable.
+I/O board connected via a GPIO extension cable.

-One issue.
-The eurorack/ribbon connection doesn’t fit if we try to put the top cover part back on.
-Solution 1: strip open mechanism of the case so that the CD cover will be unable to open.
-Not a nice one, so I went with Solution 2 instead which were a modification of the ribbon cable like this:
+One issue: The Eurorack/ribbon connection does not fit if we try to put the top cover back on.
+Solution 1: remove the opening mechanism from the case so that the CD cover can no longer open.
+Not a very nice solution, so I went with Solution 2 instead, which was to modify the ribbon cable like this:

-The black cog wheel is stuck on the GPIO connector.
+The black cogwheel gets stuck on the GPIO connector.
 Sorry for the bad picture.
 I guess you just have to believe me then.

 Modified ribbon connector:

-By force (and no finesse) I removed the top part of the ribbon cable.
+By force (and with no finesse), I removed the top part of the ribbon cable.
 This is the leftovers.

-Took the top part off with a sharp tool and cut and filed the rest until it no longer touches the black cogs.
-Also plugged in the ‘Arduino_Reset_n’ pin to the P9 pin on the I/O board with a special designed (a bent pin without its black cover) jumper wire (male to female).
+I took the top part off with a sharp tool and cut and filed the rest until it no longer touched the black cogs.
+I also plugged the ‘Arduino_Reset_n’ pin into the P9 pin on the I/O board using a specially designed jumper wire (a bent pin without its black cover, male to female).

-Picture of the P9 pin on the backside of the I/O Board 6.1 (analogue edition).
-And since Internet seem to lack pictures of the bottom of MiSTer Analog I/O and the connection underneath it, I will just put this one here.
+Picture of the P9 pin on the back side of the I/O Board 6.1 (analogue edition).
+And since the internet seems to lack pictures of the bottom of the MiSTer Analog I/O board and the connection underneath it, I will just put this one here.
 You are most welcome.

-Now I got an other problem.
-The USB adapters, USB hub and USB cables take up tremendous amount of the space left in the case.
-And I haven’t yet got the back ports in place.
+Now I have another problem.
+The USB adapters, USB hub, and USB cables take up a tremendous amount of the space left in the case.
+And I still have not put the back ports in place.
 Time to be creative.

 Mounting I/O ports to the back.